The Temples of Bagan are the ‘must see' attraction in Myanmar. Here's a travel guide packed with everything you need to know about Bagan.

 According to different sources, the current number of surviving Bagan temples might be about 2,000 to 3,000 temples, or even more.
 At its peak, Bagan was home to more than 10,000 temples, pagodas and monasteries.

 Bagan was abandoned

 When the capital of Myanmar moved from Bagan in the 13th century, people gradually left the area.
 Many of the temples were abandoned, and eventually were destroyed and crumbled into the jungle.

 Bagan has also suffered the consequences of a large number of earthquakes in the 20th and 21st centuries.
 The most severe earthquakes, in 1975 and 2016, damaged several hundreds of temples, many of which were subsequently put off-limits to the public.

 Controversial Bagan temples restorations

-Regardless, the area is absolutely worth visiting at least once in your lifetime, with or without the UNESCO status.
+Regardless, the area is absolutely worth visiting at least once in your lifetime.
 It was one of our highlights in SE Asia, during our 5 months there.

 Visiting the Temples in Bagan

 You will probably know about this already, but it doesn’t hurt to mention.
 Buddhist temples are sacred monuments, and as such you should wear conservative clothes.